[Looking for Charlie's main web site?]

 This "Status Worker" is a Tomcat feature, not an Adobe creation

-As another point of clarification, and as Chinoy does indicate, this "status worker" is not an Adobe creation.
-It's a built-in Tomcat feature.
-It's just not one that Adobe had mentioned before.
-You could have found it yourself in the Tomcat docs for it, which he helpfully points.
+As another point of clarification, and as Chinoy does indicate, this "Status Worker" is not an Adobe creation.
+It's a Tomcat-provided feature, supporting the Tomcat-provided AJP connector (which Adobe enables when running CF's "web server configuration" tool).
+The Status Worker feature is just not something that Adobe sets up for us by default nor have they mentioned before that 2015 post above.
+You certainly could have found it yourself (and find out more about it) in the Tomcat docs for it, which Chinoy helpfully points to.

-Still, even upon reading either just the Adobe blog, or indeed those Tomcat docs, you may find some challenges when trying to implement and understand the status worker, despite Chinoy's helpful explanation.
-I wanted to highlight my experience resolving some of those challenges here.
+Still, even upon reading either just the Adobe blog, or indeed those Tomcat docs it refers to, you may find some challenges when trying to implement and understand the Status Worker, despite Chinoy's helpful explanation.
+I wanted to elaborate on some of those matters here.

 If this will be a server on the internet (or indeed, accessible to an intranet where someone could want to cause trouble), then please heed his warning to enable the read_only=True option when enabling/configuring it.